The Potential of Land Value Taxation

 Sustainable, Equitable Growth

 Land is a strange commodity.
-The economic relationship between taxes and supply is usually very simple; increased taxes translate as increased cost.
-Keeping demand constant, increased cost incentivizes less production or lower supply; tax imports and imports decrease.
-Tax sales and people buy less.
-Tax development and fewer buildings are built.
-As such these taxes are sprinkled about the economy in effort to not over-burden any particular economic lever.
+The economic relationship between taxes and supply is usually very simple; increased taxes are registered by the market as increased cost.
+Keeping demand constant, increased cost incentivizes less production or lower supply.
+Tax imports, for example, and imports decrease.
+Tax retail sales, and people buy less.
+Tax real estate development, and fewer buildings are built.
+These taxes are sprinkled about the economy in effort to not over-burden any particular economic lever.
 However, as Nobel-prize winning economist Joseph Stiglitz notes, “land does not disappear when it is taxed.”
+Unlike taxes on imports, retail sales, and real estate development, the supply of land remains constant no matter how it is taxed.
 The taxation of land merely increases the cost of keeping land unproductive, and therefore increases the supply of land on the market and lowers land prices.

 A Brief History of Property Tax Predicaments